dvr85/Dietary-factors-during-Covid-19/README.md

 # Nutrition & COVID-19 (Does Diet Matter in fighting Pandemic?)

-This is a case study on the statistical analysis of dietary habits of an individual during the COVID-19 pandemic.
+This is a case study explores the statistical analysis of dietary habits of an individual during the COVID-19 pandemic.

 # Introduction: